 - Create a view of the trails.
 As with the structures, you can set a view definition that makes a single attribute field available that the public can use to report problems with the trail, such as overgrown vegetation or mountain lion sightings.
 Enable editing on the view but only allow updates to attributes.
 Enable public data collection and share the view with the public.

 - Create a view of the sprinkler systems.
 Enable editing on the view and share it with a group that contains the grounds keepers who install and maintain the sprinklers.

 Will some editing take place when internet connectivity isn't available?

-If you have field workers who need to edit data outside the office, where they likely cannot connect to your organization, you can enable your hosted feature layer for synchronization (offline editing).
+If you have mobile workers who need to edit data outside the office, where they likely cannot connect to your organization, you can enable your hosted feature layer for synchronization (offline editing).

 Use your sync-enabled hosted feature layer in the surveys you create with ArcGIS Survey123 to allow you to collect information while offline.

-To use your sync-enabled layer in ArcGIS Collector or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need in the field for reference.
+To use your sync-enabled layer in ArcGIS Field Maps or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need for reference.